wwuoti/blog/src/posts/blog/music_ci.md

 ![REAPER screenshot asking user if they want to add 1765 plugin instances](/.attachments/reaper_all_fx.png "No, I don't think I wan to add all these to a single track")

-### A dedicated machine for buidls?
+### A dedicated machine for builds?

 Just as you'd use a container, you could just rent a server somewhere, install your DAW, plugins, and a CI agent there?

 I went though this.
 You can migrate your plugins reasonably easily, most of them are user-installed in `~/.vst` and `~/.vst3`.
 Copy these to the server and you'll have your plugins.

-Just one thing: licensing.
-Most VSTs require licenses of some sort.
-Luckily, you could copy
+Just one thing: **licensing**.
+Most of (good) plugins require licenses of some sort.
+For instance, the [u-he](https://u-he.com/) plugins expect license files to be found on your home directory.

-TODO: gitlab agent being run as a differnet user
+You could just copy the license files to the server in the same manner as you are copying your plugins, right?

+I went through this.
+And what a pain it was.

-Most of the time Gitlab agent runs as a different user for security reasons.
-With this,
+Most of the time GitLab agent runs as a different user for security reasons.
+With this, the home directory for the licenses is different than the user that you're configuring the server as.

+For the time I was using the VPS to render the builds, there was always a very audible cracking sound in some parts of the tracks.
+This is a common method for plugins to indicate they're being run caused by the  in demo mode.
+Even though I copied the license files for **both** users, the issue still persisted.

 All in all, what happens if some plugin just happens to go to a degraded state?
 How will you debug this?

-Here's an MP3 file from a pipeline run where some of the plugins were not initialized yet.

-TODO: mp3 embed here

-You hear a very audible cracking sound caused by the plugins being in demo mode.
-Even though the licenses are present in

-All in all, it's not just the demo mode being active.
-Compare it to a render done on my own machine:

-TODO: MP3 embed here
+ Are you going to install a remote desktop service to the machine?
+Start your DAW on the remote desktop connection and try opening the project there?

+ What about if the server does not have the power to run your DAW in real time?
+Since rendering happens offline, it would make sense to get a relatively cheap server, it's not like your music pipelines need to be that fast.
+On the other hand, this doesn't even take in the account that the VM might not have a sound card available.

+But wait, there's more problems.
+In addition to the missing licenses, the songs rendered **sounded** completely different.
+It's like there were some effects missing.
+So not only are paid plugins a problem, you also have to deal with individual plugins not loading on the server due to incompatible libraries, for instance.

+With a lot of time wasted, there has to be a better option.

-## Just do it locally
+## Just render locally

-If you need to keep your plugin collection up-to-date, the best way is to render your
+If you want to get your tracks rendered **exactly** the way you would get them on your local machine, the best way is to **render them on your local machine.**

-Okay, so how to accomplish this on your local machine then?
-The rendering process still takes ~30 min and all of your CPU.
+Okay, so how to accomplish then?
+The rendering process still takes ~15 min and all of your CPU.
+If you try to schedule this, you're going to be very surprised (or annoyed) by your CPU usage going to 100% at some point.

-You're still facing a rather similar issue: for security reasons, you'd need to separate the build account from your personal account.
-And here the chain of verification breaks again: you cannot test that all the plugins work with the new build account.

 But how often you need the new revisions anyway?
 What if:
 - crate new renders every once in a while